 Q. What is Excess Aid and how do I get it?

-A. Students with excess financial aid beyond semester charges may receive up to $600 beginning at noon on Friday, August 23rd, for early book and supply purchases.
-Remaining balances will be available beginning September 9, 2013.
+A. Students with excess financial aid beyond semester charges may receive up to $600 beginning at noon on Friday, August 22nd, for early book and supply purchases.
+Remaining balances will be available two weeks after classes start.
 We encourage you to set up direct deposit for the refund of your excess financial aid by adding your personal bank account information to your payment profile in the Bill and Payment Suite and selecting it to be used for refunds.
 NOTE: This direct deposit account is only for excess aid refunds from your student account and is not for direct deposit of payroll checks.
 If you have not set up direct deposit, you will need to pick up your refund check at the Cashiers Counter.
 Checks are mailed to your permanent address if not picked up after 10 days.You can sign up for electronic direct deposit by logging into your tuition bill in the Student Billing Information section of your Anchor Access.
 An email will be sent to your LSSU email when you have excess aid available.

 Q. I have received a private scholarship; how do I get the money?